不求谌解

 .get();

 // 2.
-Send requests to the article links obtained from the iteration
+Send requests to the traversed article address links

 const res = await got.get(itemUrl);